Pilvinen/Pilvinen/README.md

 What is the present then, what is in the now?
 We can never know.
 It is hidden from our eyes, it is hidden from our minds and thoughts.
 Time is a slow moving liquid, time is space, time is distance, and time is motion.

 We see the ripples of our actions manifest themselves in our tomorrow.
 Was it always there?
-Does it change constantly with each moment defying prediction through the sheer number of possibilities and moving parts?
+Does it change, constantly, with each moment?
+Defying understanding through the sheer number of possibilities.
 Who can tell.
-Yet here we are.
-Or we think that we are.
-With the vast distances of mine space and time separating us.
+Yet here we are, thinking that we are, with the vast distances of mind, space and time separating us.

 I am you speaking to yourself.
 Assault of waves upon the beach.
 Actions and reactions from long ago.
 Before you knew it I was here all the time - not as a god, but as a man, simple, like yourself.
 A part of your fate.